SHAMBLE5/FUNATHON/README.md

-# Image Steganography Using Python and tkinter
+# IMAGE ENCODING AND DECODING

 #### Steganography project with gui.
 Hides text inside image.
 Least Significant Algorithm (LSB) is used to hide the text.